AndrewGarven/SingleCellSeq/README.md

 ### Download CellBender
 CellBender is most easily downloaded as a docker image as this will automatically download all dependancies.
 Thankfully, CellBender is available from the Google Container Repository.
 This can be downloaded via any process capable of pulling docker images; for this I will use apptainer:

+***note: this is pulling the latest cellbender docker image (August 2023) and therefore will likely in the future

 ```bash
 module load apptainer
 apptainer pull cellbender.sif docker://us.gcr.io/broad-dsde-methods/cellbender:latest